mongodb/awscdk-resources-mongodbatlas/RELEASING.md

 The release version is determinated based on the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) in that release.

+## Release troubleshooting
+If the Release Gitub Action fails, it can happen that the new version is published only to some repositories, but the failing ones are still in the current version.

+The current version is only updated when the Github Action is completely succesful.
+Also the action is retryable (all repository publishings are idempotent, if try to publish a version that is already published, it doesn't fail and behaves like a no-op).
+**That means that the offending issue can be fixed and run the action again.**

+You can also do a manual release for the failing repository publishings.

 ## Manual Release

 **Note, we should manual release a version only if one of the Publish step of the action failed.**